 Holiday Homework for St John’s Class – Please read any book, fiction or non-fiction and write a review from the template on the homepage.
 Be prepared to present them to the class next term.
 The work will be displayed in our book corner.

 Please ensure that your child has their spelling books in school on Mondays so that we can issue their new weekly spelling sheets.
 They will also need their books on Fridays to take the spelling test.
-Please make sure that your child practises their spellings.
+Please make sure that your child practises their spellings, this can be done on any piece of paper as the book will be used for testing.
 Although they have some time in school to do this, it is essential that they consolidate their learning during the week at home.

 Reading & Grammar

 Don’t forget to use your www.Activelearnprimary.co.uk log in and complete the tasks set by your teacher.
-Log in details will be sent home on Friday 12th January 2018
+Log in details will be sent home during the second week of term.

 READING WITH YOUR CHILD AT HOME